-☐ Well that was fun.
+□ Well that was fun.
 Bit late for Mr. Boddy, though.

 Let's have you write more than, what, two lines of code?
-Implement now in resize.c a program called resize that resizes 24-bit uncompressed BMPs by a factor of n.
-Your program should accept exactly three command-line arguments, per the below usage, whereby the first (n) must be a positive integer less than or equal to 100, the second the name of the file to be resized, and the third the name of the resized version to be written.
+Implement now in resize.c a program called resize that resizes 24-bit uncompressed BMPs by a factor of f.
+Your program should accept exactly three command-line arguments, per the below usage, whereby the first (f) must be a floating-point value in (0.0, 100.0), the second the name of the file to be resized, and the third the name of the resized version to be written.

-Usage: resize n infile outfile
+Usage: resize f infile outfile

-With a program like this, we could have created large.bmp out of small.bmp by resizing the latter by a factor of 4 (i.e., by multiplying both its width and it s height by 4), per the below.15 resize 4 small.bmp large.bmp
+With a program like this, we could have created large.bmp out of small.bmp by resizing the latter by a factor of 4.0 (i.e., by multiplying both its width and it s height by 4.0), per the below.15 resize 4.0 small.bmp large.bmp

 You're welcome to get started by copying (yet again) copy.c and naming the copy resize.c.
-But spend some time thinking about what it means to resize a BMP.16 Decide which of the fields in BITMAPFILEHEADER and BITMAPINFOHEADER you might need to modify.
+But spend some time thinking about what it means to resize a BMP, particularly if f is in (0.0, 1.0).^{16,17} How you handle floating-point imprecision and rounding is entirely up to you, as is how you handle inevitable loss of detail.
+Decide which of the fields in BITMAPFILEHEADER and BITMAPINFOHEADER you might need to modify.
 Consider whether or not you'll need to add or subtract padding to scanlines.
-And be thankful that we don't expect you to support fractional n between 0 and $1!^{17,18}$